Jonathan and Charlotte: 2012: Together

 It was confirmed the day after (13 May 2012), that Simon Cowell was in negotiations to offer Jonathan and Charlotte a £1 million recording contract with his record label, Syco.
 They said they would be pleased to accept the contract, although also wanted to do some musical theatre in the future.
 The pair were later offered a contract, which would see them release their debut album around Christmas.

 Their debut album Together was released on 24 September 2012 in the UK.
 The album was officially released in the US on 30 October 2012.

 ITV documentary: Jonathan and Charlotte

 A documentary following the young teenagers' success since the show was aired on ITV on 2 November 2012 at 9pm.
 It focuses on how the two British teenagers rose to fame, and what has happened since.
 It also includes interviews with those who knew them best.

 They toured Italy and France, aiming to complete their musical education – a "finishing school" for talent show graduates.
 They received guidance from Luciano Pavarotti's vocal coach, Leone Magiera, visited the home of Italian opera, La Scala, and received a masterclass with acclaimed tenor, Popstar to Operastars Rolando Villazon in Paris.
-The singers are reunited with their old nemesis, Simon Cowell, who apologises for the mistake he made in suggesting they split.
+The singers are reunited with their old nemesis, Simon Cowell, who apologised for the mistake he made in suggesting they split.
 They also receive career advice from Katherine Jenkins and at the Classic Brits, host Myleene Klass congratulates them on their chart success.